Piped Natural Gas and Liquefied Natural Gas

 Traditionally, most of Singapore’s supply

-of natural gas come from pipelines that connect from Indonesia and Malaysia.
+of natural gas come from pipelines from Indonesia and Malaysia.

 Image courtesy of Singapore LNG Corporation Pte Ltd (SLNG)